Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Integrating Model-Centric and Data-Centric IQA

-A significant advantage of the learning-to-rank formulation of failure prediction is that $f(\cdot)$ is independent of the scale of $q(\cdot)$, which may oscillate over iterations~\cite{yoo2019learning}.
-After sufficient training, we may adopt $f(\cdot)$ to quantify the difficulty of $\mathcal{S}$:
+One significant advantage of the learning-to-rank formulation of failure prediction is that $g(\cdot)$ is independent of the scale of $f(\cdot)$, which may oscillate over iterations~\cite{yoo2019learning} if joint training is enabled.
+After sufficient training, we may adopt $g(\cdot)$ to quantify the difficulty of $\mathcal{S}$:

+where $\vert\mathcal{S}\vert$ denotes the cardinality of the set $\mathcal{S}$.
 We next define the diversity of $\mathcal{S}$ as the mean pairwise distances computed from the $1,000$-dim logits of the VGGNet~\cite{Simonyan14c}:

-which provides a reasonable account for the semantic dissimilarity among natural scenes.
-While maximizing $\mathrm{Diff}(\mathcal{S})$ in Eq. \eqref{eq:diff} enjoys a linear complexity in the problem size, it is not the case when maximizing $\mathrm{Div}(\mathcal{S})$~\cite{kuo1993analyzing}.
-Thus to facilitate subset selection, we use a similar greedy method (in Eq.~\eqref{eq:gmad2}) to solve Problem~\eqref{eq:s}.
+which provides a reasonable account for the semantic dissimilarity.
+While maximizing $\mathrm{Diff}(\mathcal{S})$ in Eq.~\eqref{eq:diff} enjoys a linear complexity in the problem size, it is not the case when maximizing $\mathrm{Div}(\mathcal{S})$~\cite{kuo1993analyzing}.
+To facilitate subset selection, we use a similar greedy method (in Eq.~\eqref{eq:gmad2}) to solve Problem~\eqref{eq:s}.
 Assuming $\mathcal{D} = \{x_{k'}^\star\}_{k'=1}^{k-1}$ is the (sub)-optimal subset that contains $k-1$ images, the $k$-th optimal image can be chosen by